 The Digital Agenda is Europe's strategy for a flourishing digital economy by 2020.
 It outlines policies and actions to maximise the benefits of ICT for all.
 To achieve these goals, the Commission will work closely with national governments, concerned organisations and companies.

-As part of Action 23 of the Digital Agenda, the European Commission will develop guidance on the link between ICT standardisation and public procurement to help public authorities to use standards to promote efficiency and reduce lock-in.
+, the European Commission will develop guidance on the link between ICT standardisation and public procurement to help public authorities to use standards to promote efficiency and reduce lock-in.

 Three main deliverables have been produced as part of this study:

-D3: Guidelines to help procurers buy ICT that is based on standards [ 768 KB], including examples of best practice in ICT procurement at a national and EU level.
+D3: Guidelines to help procurers buy ICT that is based on standards [ 768 KB ], including examples of best practice in ICT procurement at a national and EU level.